 “Are you telling me…telling this audience, that you seriously believe we choose our mates by how they smell?”
 After several less than stellar presentations, the discussion had become a heated one between him and the pretty brunette.
 In the back of his mind, Lucian considered how tantalizing it would be to argue and then have make up sex with his opponent.

 “Why not?
 Attraction must be based on something…an intangible,” she retorted.
-“Is science absolutely certain that it knows what attracts two people to one another.”
+“Is science absolutely certain it knows what attracts two people to each other.”

-Although her impertinence infuriated him, a crooked, boyish smile played across Lucian’s face.
+Although her impertinence infuriated him, a crooked, boyish smile played across Lucian’s features.
 “Maybe it is something as tangible as a person’s looks.”
 Her appearance had certainly piqued his interest.

 The woman quipped.
 “Or their body odor.”
 A snicker crisscrossed the room as Lucian felt a twinge of indignation; in claiming her own respect from the audience, she had dismissed his.